-English III -

-US Literature Online............H0124OLS1/H0124OLS2 Grade level 11.
+English III Online.
+H0124OL Grade level 11.
 Required.
-One semester each.
+Two semesters.
 Prerequisite: None

 English III US Literature: This full-year online required course focuses on American literature and how it has helped shape our nation.
 Students will explore and study great literary works from throughout United States' history including Early American, Civil War, Great Depression and Civil Rights eras.
 In addition to reading a variety of rich fiction and informational texts, students will improve their writing, critical thinking, speaking, vocabulary, and grammar skills through lessons aligned to the Common Core State Standards.
 Sharpening their skills through performance tasks such as on demand and extended writing and formal and informal presentations will prepare students to achieve career and college readiness.